+Wigan Community Choir celebrate 20 year anniversary with a retrospective of favourite songs

-Wigan Community Choir celebrate 20 year anniversary with a Retrospective of Favourite Songs
+Wigan Community Choir celebrates 20-year anniversary with a Retrospective of Favourite Songs

 Choir Leader, Imelda Shirley says: "This celebration is so good, we’re doing it twice!
 Following June’s concert we’re pleased to repeat some of the great songs from our 20 years together.
 We chose our favourites, and those that have been well received by our audiences.
 This is a proud year for us and we’re really looking forward to seeing everyone there.
 Please join us on this special occasion."